Guide to Ultralight Water Filters and Purification

 While I haven’t used the Platypus Gravityworks system, I’ve heard good things about it for group camping or family bikepacking.
-The system Includes a 4-liter dirty water reservoir, 4-liter clean water reservoir, hollow-fiber microfilter, hoses, shutoff clamp, and storage sack.
-The replaceable cartridge filters up to 1,500 gallons and the kit weighs 11.5 ounces.
+The system includes a 4-liter dirty water reservoir, 4-liter clean water reservoir, hollow-fiber microfilter, hoses, shutoff clamp, and storage sack.
+The replaceable cartridge filters up to 1,500 gallons, and the kit weighs 11.5 ounces.
 It’s also made in the USA.
-Cass puts it to work while pitching the family tent, or having lunch.
-Platypus claims 1.75 litres per minute.
+Cass puts it to work while pitching the family tent or having lunch.
+Platypus claims 1.75 liters per minute.

 Bikepacking Tips for Hydration/Treatment

 Pay close attention to potential water sources and how much you need to carry on day-to-day rides.
 For filtration/sterilization, look at how you’ll be sourcing water.
 When traveling in developing countries, for example, drinking water from spigots and faucets requires some sort of treatment.
 In these situations, it’s far easier and less time-consuming to use a rechargeable Steripen instead of a filter.

 Before your trip, study the map to find places where you’re likely to find rivers and streams.
 Similarly, map out towns that may have public fountains, convenience stores, or restaurants where you can fill up.
 In our experience, churches, schools, police and fire stations, and other such establishments are also good options.